Comments Off on Sigma 20mm f/1.8 EF Mount Wide-Angle Lens

 The press release from Canon seems to focus on the astrovideography and security applications, but we hope to see this prototype in the hands of some of our favorite cinematographers soon!

+Have to list something for sale online?
 This 40″ white photo tent is the answer to your product photography prayers.
 We use it for photos like this, without a distracting background.
-The white of the tent allows for even lighting and eliminates distracting reflections when shooting shiny objects.
+The white tent creates even lighting and eliminates distracting reflections and shadows.
 This tent works great with both continuous and strobe lighting.

-The tent includes four different color backdrops so you can pick the best match for your application.
+The product photo tent rental includes four different color backdrops, so you can pick the best match for you.

 Comments Off on Blackmagic HDMI to HD-SDI Converter